 Wyoming adopted the law in 1963.

-Grass-roots groups in states such as New Hampshire, Illinois, Montana, Minnesota, Delaware and Colorado, for examples, are currently working toward following in the aforementioned states' footsteps to adopt the right-to-work law, as well.
-Other states such as California, New York, Illinois, Pennsylvania, Oregon and Ohio, for examples, are not right-to-work states and have no signs of becoming ones.
+A right-to-work bill was recently passed in the New Hampshire Senate.
+Other states such as California, New York, Illinois, Pennsylvania, Oregon and Ohio, for example, are not right-to-work states and have no signs of becoming ones.

 A 2014 Gallup poll suggests that most Americans are indeed in favor of the right-to-work law, giving workers the choice of whether or not they actually want to join a union.
 Seventy-one percent of the poll's respondents reported that they would vote in favor of the right-to-work law, while only 22 percent said that they would vote against it.

 "Right-to-work proponents argue that it expands workers' rights — specifically, the right to decide to join a union — and keeps unions accountable because they must prove the advantages of membership," explains The Balance contributor, John Steven Niznik.
 "Opponents argue that right-to-work encourages freeloading — because a worker can enjoy union representation without paying dues — and is essentially a roundabout way to undermine unions in a workplace, depriving them of revenue, membership numbers, and, ultimately, their bargaining power with management.
 Advocates say right-to-work preserves individual freedoms; critics call it 'the right to work — for less.'"